Package 'corHMM'

 max.rate.cat

-The maximum number of rate categories to try.
+The initial number of hidden rate categories to begin the search.
+Defaults to 1.

 root.p